EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.stat.md

 ### tools.math.stat.err_cl

 Numerical estimate of percentiles.
-Package: Util.stat Description: Given a vector of data points, calculate the lower and upper bounds of an interval that contains a given
+Package: Util.stat Description: Given a vector of data points, calculate the lower and upper bounds of an interval that contains a given precentage (P) of the data.
+(1-P)/2 of the data points are